eea/ied-frontend/README.md

 - A job that runs on every commit on master and creates a production ready GitHub release and tag with the version from `package.json`
 - A job that runs on every new tag ( including the one created in the first job):
   - A new Docker image is built and released automatically on [DockerHub](https://hub.docker.com/r/eeacms/ied-frontend) with the release tag.
-  - A new entry is automatically added to [EEA Main Website - frontend](https://github.com/eea/eea.rancher.catalog/tree/master/templates/ied-frontend) `EEA Rancher Catalog` with the release tag
+  - A new entry is automatically added to [IED Website - frontend](https://github.com/eea/eea.rancher.catalog/tree/master/templates/ied-frontend) `EEA Rancher Catalog` with the release tag
   - If the project demo stack is configured in `RANCHER_STACKID`, the demo stack is automatically upgraded to the newly created template version
   - If the project url is configured in `SONARQUBE_TAG`, all frontend addon dependencies will be updated both in SonarQube and their `develop` Jenkinsfile with the project url